Timon Haugan

 Timon Haugan (born 27 December 1996) is a Norwegian World Cup alpine ski racer who specializes in slalom.

 At the 2016 Junior World Championships, Haugan finished eleventh at best, but returned in 2017 and won the silver medal in the giant slalom.

 Haugan made his World Cup debut in December 2017 in Italy at Madonna di Campiglio, and also collected his first World Cup points with a 24th-place finish.
 His first podium (and first top ten) came in February 2020, as the runner-up in the slalom at Chamonix, France.

-He represents the sports club Oppdal.
+He represents the sports club Oppdal IL.